Holiday Room Spray Recipes + Free Printable Labels

 Why Do You Need Witch Hazel in Room Spray?

 Witch hazel is an important ingredient in homemade room sprays.
-It helps to combine the essential oils and water which helps the scent to linger longer.
+It helps combine the essential oils and water, allowing the scent to linger longer.

 What Can I Use Instead of Witch Hazel in Room Spray?

-I decided to use witch hazel in this recipe because a lot of people already have it on hand and it can be easily found at your local drugstore.
+I decided to use witch hazel in this recipe because many people already have it on hand, and it can be easily found at your local drugstore.

 Plus, I’m not 100% comfortable using room spray made with high-proof alcohol around my family as it can be an upper respiratory irritant.